acruzgarcia/OMIEData/README.md

 ```

 in the command line.

-You can also intall the .whl or .tar.gz files within [dist](https://github.com/acruzgarcia/OMIEData/tree/dev/dist) as:
+You can also install the .whl or .tar.gz files within [dist](https://github.com/acruzgarcia/OMIEData/tree/dev/dist) as:

 ```python
 python -m pip install OMIEData-VERSION-py3-none-any.whl